 The Global Bypass button lets you bypass the entire plug-in.
-While most hosts already provide the ability to bypass plug-ins, our internal global bypass applies soft bypassing to avoid clicks.
+While most hosts already provide the ability to bypass plug-ins, our internal global bypass feature is guaranteed to work correctly with Linear Phase and High Quality modes (compensating for the latency of the plug-in) and also applies soft bypassing to avoid clicks.
 While the plug-in is bypassed, the frequency analyzer stops and a red line at the top of the bypass button appears.

-As soon as you hover the mouse over the output button, right next to the bypass button, a panel with large input/output/pan and mix controls will pop up:
+As soon as you hover the mouse over the output button, right next to the bypass button, a panel with various options and large input/output/pan knobs will pop up, giving you access to the following settings: